 – Maintain status and work authorization under paragraph 186(u) of the Immigration and Refugee Protection Regulations (IRPR) due to a work permit renewal application under subsection R201(1).

-• Have submitted an Application for Permanent Residence (APR) as the principal applicant under one of the specified classes or pilot programs, such as:
+– Be eligible to restore their temporary resident status with work authorization on a work permit. - Have submitted an Application for Permanent Residence (APR) as the principal applicant under one of the specified classes or pilot programs, such as:

 – Federal Skilled Worker Class (FSWC)